1992–93 Boston Bruins season

 The 1992–93 Boston Bruins season was the team's 69th season.

 Offseason

+On June 8, head coach Rick Bowness was fired.
+A day later, Brian Sutter was named the team's new head coach.

 Regular season

 The team finished second in the regular season behind the Pittsburgh Penguins.
 The Bruins played well all season long and finished their final 8 regular-season games with a perfect 8–0–0 record.
-The Bruins had the most shots on goal (2,893) during the regular season of all 24 teams.
+The team had the most shots on goal (2,893) during the regular season of all 24 teams.
 They also tied the New York Islanders and Washington Capitals for the fewest short-handed goals allowed (8) over 84 games.